musiqueJS/musiqueJS/README.md

 - Create another project/directory on your machine;
 - In there, use `npm link musiquejs` to import the local version of the package;
 - Use your modified version! (if you change the code, you will need to repeat step 1, the link however is only a one-time command)
+- Don't forget about the linting with `npm run lint`
 ## Contributing

 Contributing is more than encouraged, no matter how!